VT-BSE3144/bookdown/01-0_Intro.md

 ## [1] TRUE
 ```

 The result of the code is printed right below the chunk and is also shown in the Console pane below.
-You can also use the green play button (right-facing triangle) to run all of the lines in the chunk, or try to run either of the backtick-containing top and bottom lines.
+You can also use the green play button (right-facing triangle) to run all of the lines in the chunk, or try to run either of the back-tick-containing top and bottom lines.

 ### The Console pane